kevinolega/homepage/now.md

 ---
 ### work

-I manage projects for a US-based career transition consulting business.
+I manage projects for a US-based career and HR consulting business.

 I'm currently not accepting additional work and business proposals.
 [This picture represents my tasks and commitments at the moment.][1]